Bryan De La Cruz Player Props: Marlins vs. Rangers

-On Friday, Bryan De La Cruz (hitting .205 in his past 10 games) and the Miami Marlins face the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 8:05 PM ET.
+Bryan De La Cruz -- with an on-base percentage of .262 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Texas Rangers, with Jon Gray on the mound, on August 5 at 4:05 PM ET.

-He collected two extra-base hits in his most recent game (2-for-4 with a double, a home run and an RBI) against the Phillies.
+He had a one-hit showing in his previous game (1-for-4) against the Rangers.

 Bryan De La Cruz Game Info & Props vs. the Rangers